asllop/RunPack/TUTORIAL.md

 ```
 { dup 0 > } def continue?
-{ dup print } def plot
+{ dup print } def print_count
 { 1 - } def decrement
 { drop } def cleanup

-{ loop plot decrement continue? again cleanup } def countdown
+{ loop print_count decrement continue? again cleanup } def countdown

 5 countdown
 ```

 Wow, that was pretty verbose, wasn't it?

 Yes, but look at the `countdown` definition, isn't it much more readable now?
 It's almost plain english.
 We defined four support words before `countdown`.
 Many, or maybe all of these words doesn't make sense outside the context of the countdown.
-They are closely related, all together form what Leo Brodie called a **lexicon**, in his influential book *"Thinking Forth"*.
+They are closely related, all together form what Leo Brodie called a **lexicon** in his influential book *"Thinking Forth"*.
 One could argue that we just took the parts of the old `countdown` definition and moved them to a different place.
-And that's true, but that makes the difference.
+And that's true, but that makes the difference too.
 First, we gave them meaningful names, so we can know what they do.
 Second, by splitting them apart, we can test them separately.
 And third, we can modify them without touching the main word.

 That's the programming style we should use in RunPack.
-Is the way to create easy to write, read and maintain applications.
+Is the way to create easy to write, read, and maintain applications.
 We follow an iterative methodology where we atomize the program into small and simple words, we use these words to create other words with a higher abstraction level, and we group these words into lexicons.

 RunPack offers a really basic but effective way to define lexicons, the pair of words `lex` and `\lex`.
 We can rewrite the countdown program to use them:

 ```
 lex count
     { dup 0 > } def continue?
-    { dup print } def plot
+    { dup print } def print
     { 1 - } def decrement
     { drop } def cleanup

-    { loop count.plot count.decrement count.continue? again count.cleanup } def down
+    { loop count.print count.decrement count.continue? again count.cleanup } def down
 \lex

 5 count.down